 ABOUT THE AUTHOR

-Between 2001 and 2015, Bryan made seminal and lasting contributions to advances in organ, eye and tissue donation and nationwide adoption of the Donate Life brand.
-As vice president of communications at OneLegacy, the nonprofit organ and tissue recovery organization serving the greater Los Angeles area, he served on the boards of Donate Life America, Donate Life California and Explore Transplant.
-He was a leader of ongoing major initiatives including the Donate Life Rose Parade Float campaign, Living Donation California, and national donor designation data reporting, and has been interviewed by CNN, CBS Early Show, History’s Modern Marvels, USA Today, ESPN.com, and scores of regional news outlets.
+Between 2001 and 2015, Bryan made seminal and lasting contributions to the field of organ, eye, and tissue donation and transplantation.
+As vice president of communications at OneLegacy, he was a board member of Donate Life America, Donate Life California, and Explore Transplant, and headed major initiatives including the Donate Life Rose Parade Float campaign, Living Donation California, and national donor designation data reporting, and has been interviewed by CNN, CBS Early Show, History’s Modern Marvels, USA Today, ESPN.com, and scores of regional news outlets.

 Bryan has served companies and clients as executive, marketing, and communications professional at Premier Partnerships, The Outdoor Recreation Group, Major League Soccer, Bud Light Pro Beach Volleyball League, Dick Clark Productions, and Paramount Pictures, where he earned a screenwriting credit on an episode of Star Trek: The Next Generation.
 Bryan is a sought-after speaker, branding expert, and graphic artist, and in 2019 launched Pop Spectrum. a line of wall art inspired by his love of music and graphic design.

 Raised in Oklahoma and Northern California, Bryan has a BA in political science from UCLA, resides in Pasadena, and marvels at his daughter Sophia, a culture writer and editor.